View Document Text

 This brochure describes three different

 programs with differing fees.
-RBC PC
+RBC PC USA

-USA does not incentivize Investment
+does not incentivize Investment Advisors

-Advisors or Investment Counsellors to
+or Investment Counsellors to recommend

-recommend a particular program to
+a particular program to clients, nor does

-based on the underlying investments
+it provide incentives based on the

-held in client accounts.
+underlying investments held in client

 In order to provide investment advisory